 I was up and running plus comfortable with the paint sprayer in under 30 minutes.

-The sprayer itself looks large, but that white box is really a handy storage unit that holds:
+The sprayer itself looks large, but the box is really a handy storage unit that holds:

 Wagner included really easy to understand instructions and the two sprayer attachments are simple to use.